Tsukuweb/GetSlackHistory/README.md

 # GetSlackHistory

-Get Slack history with Python and Slack API.
+Get Slack conversation data as json files and download files in your workspace with Python and Slack API.

 ## config.yaml